oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 unreadable and unmaintainable code.
 The parent selector (`&`) is a very useful tool, but it must be reserved to chain classes, not to build complex names.
-Using the parent selector to build complex names prevents to retrieve easily the class names, and is hard to maintain as it introduces some mess in the code.
+Using the parent selector to build complex names prevents to retrieve easily the class names.
+This is hard to maintain as it introduces some mess in the code.

 #### Example